 What To Do If Your Biological Clock Is Ticking Too Fast?

 Meet a gynecologist: Talk to your doctor before jumping to any conclusions.
-If you are diagnosed with perimenopause or a hormonal imbalance, your medical expert will create a plan for you, which will include a synergistic combination of lifestyle changes, medication, diet therapy, and exercise.
+If you are diagnosed with perimenopause or a hormonal imbalance, your medical expert will create a plan for you, which will include a synergistic combination of lifestyle changes, hormonal therapy, medication, diet therapy, and exercise.

 Eat more protein and healthy fats: Healthy fats and protein are essential for your body to produce the hormones you need.
 Start indulging in a healthy diet that includes more nutritional foods such as fatty fish, nuts, poultry, seeds, etc., that are essential sources of proteins and other nutrients.